steelvelveteen/kitchen-sink/clean-architecture.md

 3. Infrastructure Layer
 4. Presentation Layer or **API**

+### AlphaIndustries.Domain
-**AlphaIndustries.Domain**: Contains the core business logic, entities, value objects, and domain interfaces.
+Contains the core business logic, entities, value objects, and domain interfaces.
 This layer is independent of any external dependencies and has no knowledge of other layers.

+### AlphaIndustries.Application
-**AlphaIndustries.Application**: Defines the use cases of the application, containing interfaces for services, application services, and data transfer objects (DTOs).
+Defines the use cases of the application, containing interfaces for services, application services, and data transfer objects (DTOs).
 It orchestrates the flow of data to and from the Domain Layer.

+### AlphaIndustries.Infrastructure
-**AlphaIndustries.Infrastructure**: Contains implementations of the interfaces defined in the Domain and Application layers.
+Contains implementations of the interfaces defined in the Domain and Application layers.
 It manages external concerns like persistence, networking, and third-party libraries.

+### AlphaIndustries.API
-**AlphaIndustries.API**: This is the Presentation Layer, where the API controllers, middleware, and extensions live.
+This is the Presentation Layer, where the API controllers, middleware, and extensions live.
 It communicates with the Application Layer to perform operations and return results.

-**Layout of the structure:**
+**Structure layout**

 - AlphaIndustries.sln
   - src